signal/sprinkles-ui/GOVERNANCE.md

 ## Core Engineers

 Core Engineers are responsible for steering the project, they are here to ensure code quality and that changes align with our project mission.
 A core member approval is needed for any pull request to be accepted.
 Core members are selected for their experience and are limited to a handful of participants.
-Only core can create new releases.
+Only core can create new versions.

 [View our entire team](./TEAM.md)